Mooga Manasulu: Plot

-The film is a gorgeous love narrative that faiths on reincarnation, which begins with newlyweds Gopi & Radha walking on their honeymoon.
+The film is a gorgeous love narrative that centers on reincarnation, which begins with newlyweds Gopi & Radha on their honeymoon.
 Midway, they have a ferry in the river Godavari when Gopi hallucinates owing to the risk of whirlpool ahead.
-On landing at the nearby shore, reflections splash of his early life in Gopi's mind.
+On landing at the nearby shore, reflections from his previous life come to Gopi's mind.
 At that point, they meet an old man who says that Gopi & Radha were deceased long ago.
 Gopi seeks Gowri, the naïve shepherd girl in those days.
 He rushes, knowing that she is still waiting for him at their graves since she pledged to die in his hands.
 Therein, Gopi spots an old lady lighting, who leaves her breath in his lap.
 As of now, Radha is perplexed when Gopi spins rearward.

 Indeed, Gopi is a boatman and is credited by all for his amicable nature.
 Radha is the daughter of Zamindar and civilizing in the town.
 So, Gopi trespasses her across the river daily; the two share beyond relationship, and she silently loves him.
 Despite his reciprocation, Gowri devotes her life to Gopi and longs to knit him.
 Rambabu, the wealthy Radha's colleague, endears her.
 He expresses it via a letter when Gopi slaps him.
 Anyhow, Radha's virago stepmother, Ramadevi, refers to her vicious sibling, Rajendra.
 He applies it to his self-interest by fixing the alliance with a bribe from Rambabu.
 Radha is appalled and proceeds to Gopi but backs up on his passive response to her wedding.
 Radha accepts fate, spouses Rambabu, and departs to her in-laws's house.
 Besides, Rajendra lusts for Gowri and attempts to molest her when Gopi shields.
 It leads to enmity between them.

 Tragically, ailing Rambabu dies, and Radha returns as a widow.
 Spotting it, Gopi is devastated, and he turns into a frequent to console grief-stricken Radha.
 The black guards spread rumors, making everyone suspect Gopi & Radha via Gowri.
 Listening to it, Gopi loathes himself and sets to die rebuking on Gowri.
 Gowri notifies Radha, who hastens to save him by stating these rumors become true and accompanying Gopi.
 Though Gopi hesitates initially moves on by no longer caring about society and starts crossing the river.
 Rajendra steps to slaughter them and instigates the villagers as enraged; they chase them—Gowri sacrifices by molding as mistress to Rajendra for guarding Gopi & Radha.
 At last, destiny backlashes through a whirlpool that mingles Gopi & Radha.
 Finally, the movie ends happily with the current reunion of Gopi & Radha, paying homage at Gowri's grave.